 Val Lawrence delivered a double session on cell salts, their chemical make-up and application in supporting the systems of the body, another exciting session as they are very familiar to me, but so much more to them than I had realised; my family have been using them for years and I have some in my bathroom cabinet.
 Then we looked at Calc Carb, what a huge remedy but taught with some visuals that will help me remember!
 Val also taught a class about methods, the different approaches to homeopathy, sounds dry, it wasn’t!
 Val’s passion for her subject and her desire to teach her students to a high standard meant that it was a great session.

 I feel I have found the right college to study an exciting subject.
 I left the weekend with my head crammed full of new information and tired but in a good way!
 I like that we are already being encouraged to think of ourselves, once qualified, as professionals who will be working alongside doctors and other medical professionals; to me this sets an expectation of high standards for the course.
 I love that we are already talking about practical homeopathy and we will be taking our first cases, under supervision, in the not too distant future.
 Anyone interested in being one of my first cases?

-Jackie Collins, Reiki and Zimbate practitioner, student of homeopathy at College of Visionary Homeopathy.
+Jackie Collins LCVH, Reiki and Zimbate practitioner, graduate of the College of Visionary Homeopathy.